AMAsGroup/amasgroup.github.io/_pages/home.md

 ### Funding and Partnerships
 We are grateful for funding and support from <a href="https://en.merc.ac.ir" target="_blank">MERC</a> and the Mobarakeh Steel Technology & Innovation Development Fund (<a href="https://mstid.com/" target="_blank">MSTID FUND</a>).
 Strong collaborations also exist with other on-site research departments within MERC and with national universities, research centers, and knowledge-based companies.
-These partnerships are essential in facilitating the exchange of ideas, resources, and technologies, ensuring that our research remains at the forefront of the field and has a significant impact on both academia and industry.

 <figure class="fifth">
   <img src="{{ site.url }}{{ site.baseurl }}/images/logopic/MERClogo.png" style="width: 160px; margin-right: 20px;">